chrisquee/ctn-custom-2023/readme.txt

 == Changelog ==

+= 2.1.28 = UPDATE add posibility to add adverts to latest posts cards section.

+= 2.1.27 = FIX image on some regions missing causing fatal error.
+Metabox display on UDG.

 = 2.1.26 = UPDATE Capture UTM parameters and add to local storage.

 = 2.1.25 = UPDATE Improve ad styling add filter to do bulk WEBP conversion.